j-white/minion-on-pfsense/BUILDING.md

 sudo reboot
 ```

+Also, if you're using a droplet with less than 4G of RAM, you'll likely want to add a [swap file](https://www.freebsd.org/doc/handbook/adding-swap-space.html).

 ## Poudriere Setup

-> This instruction are based [How To Set Up a Poudriere Build System to Create Packages for your FreeBSD Servers](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-poudriere-build-system-to-create-packages-for-your-freebsd-servers)
+> These instruction are based [How To Set Up a Poudriere Build System to Create Packages for your FreeBSD Servers](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-poudriere-build-system-to-create-packages-for-your-freebsd-servers)

 ### Install Poudriere and Nginx